kyma-project/telemetry-manager/docs/user/README.md

 For more information, see [Telemetry Manager](01-manager.md).

-### Self Monitor

-The Telemetry module contains a self monitor, based on [Prometheus](https://prometheus.io/), to collect and evaluate metrics from the managed gateways and agents.
-Based on the collected data, it provides insights about the telemetry data flow health and the module and pipeline status.

 ### Gateways

 The Traces and Metrics features share the common approach of providing a gateway based on the [OTel Collector](https://opentelemetry.io/docs/collector/).
 It acts as a central point in the cluster to push data in the OTLP format.
 From here, the data is enriched and filtered and then dispatched as defined in the individual pipeline resources.